reTHINK-project/specs/runtime/readme.md

 The Address Allocation manages the allocation of addresses to Hyperties and Data Objects.
 It tries to reuse as much as possible addresses previously registered in the Runtime Registry.
 Otherwise it interacts with the Messange Node to allocate new addresses.

-The Sync Manager must have listeners to receive messages at:
+The Address Allocation must have listeners to receive messages at:

 ```
 hyperty-runtime://<runtime-instance-identifier>/address-allocation